Pianist Elaine Rombola, a native of Los Angeles transplanted

 She is a dedicated and enthusiastic teacher as well, working with students of all levels and most ages (3 to 88).
 She feels that the love and knowledge of music must be shared; she has gratefully found that she is constantly learning new things about playing the piano while teaching lessons.
 She is the Program Director of the Summer Institute for Contemporary Performance Practice at NEC, and has worked in collaboration with sculptor Nathalie Miebach on a multimedia project called Weather Scores.

-Elaine is now accepting new students for lessons at her home studio in Watertown.
-All ages and abilities welcome.
-Send a message.
+Elaine is now accepting new students for private lessons on Tuesdays and Thursdays at her home studio in Watertown.
+All ages and abilities welcome, offering 30, 45 and 60 minute lessons.